nakmuaycactus/LabOps/README.md

 ## Lab Contents
 ### Rocky Linux

-Configured to have Packer, Terraform, and Ansible itself for recursive provisioning.
+Configured to have Packer, Terraform, and Ansible for recursive provisioning - it acts as the control node for the lab.

 ### Ubuntu

 Configured to include an intentionally vulnerable (LAMP stack) shopping cart web application with CRUD functionality.
 Vulnerabilities include SQL injections, brute forceable login page, and web shell uploads.
+Additionally, its used to experiment with different logging types and technology, including auditd (by means of Auditbeat), Falco, and apache logs.

 ### Windows Server 2022